-Wi-Fi speed can vary depending on a few things: distance from your Wifi point, which Wifi point you're connected to (if you have more than one), your device’s hardware, the frequency it’s connected to, and physical barriers like walls in your home.
+Wi-Fi speed can vary depending on a few things: distance between the device and your router or point, which Wifi device you're connected to, your device’s hardware, the frequency it’s connected to, and physical barriers like walls in your home.

 To improve your Wi-Fi speed, try one or more of these steps:

-- move your Wifi point to a more open/unobstructed location, or
+- Move your point to a more open/unobstructed location, or

-- move your Wifi points closer to each other.
+- Move your router or points closer to each other.

-On some devices (particularly older models) Wi-Fi speeds may be limited by the actual hardware.
+On some devices, Wi-Fi speeds may be limited by the actual hardware.

 Why your Wi-Fi results might be lower than expected